6 week programme in Thailand

 - Save on visa extensions, accommodation and living costs in the UK

-- If unsuccessful in achieving the required grade, still time to retake IELTS
+- If unsuccessful in achieving the required grade, there is still time to retake IELTS

 - Progression results can be used to satisfy the English language condition at a variety of Scottish universities (ask for details).